SPAN 6: INTERMEDIATE SPANISH III

-Dictation exercises to practice spelling rules.
+Dictation exercises to practice spelling rules

 Representative Text(s) and Other Materials

-Although this text is older than the suggested "5 years or newer" standard, it remains a seminal text in this area of study.
+Although these texts are older than the suggested "5 years or newer" standard, they remain seminal in this area of study.

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

 - Weekly lecture covering subject matter from text assignment with extended topic information.
 Class discussion in Spanish is required.